usnistgov/BF/content/en/Info/BF Classes/_DAT/DCL.md

 	</tr>
 	<tr>
 			<td>Specification Defect Bug</td>
-	<td>An error in the rules (policy, algorithm, keying material, domain parameter) used by the operation, that when implemented becomes the bug causing the chain of weaknesses underlying a software security vulnerability.
+	<td>An error in the rules (policy, algorithm, keying material) used by the operation, that when implemented becomes the bug causing the chain of weaknesses underlying a software security vulnerability.
 It must be fixed to resolve the vulnerab</td>
 	</tr>
 	<tr>
 			<td>   Missing Modifier </td>